truebucha/md/skills/english.md

 # Lesson

-I don't like that t-short. neither do I
+* I don't like that t-short. neither do I

-I don't like ither Trump and Biden
+* I don't like ither Trump and Biden

+* as if was true
+* discipline measures
+* revise
+* also (olso)
+* form, year - a bunch of kids in the school that joined the school the same year
+* if: lags behind, then: should catch up with others

 ----